manell0/MileStone-1-Couronne/README.md

 # Issues and Bugs

-My mentor thought I should make my first suggestion a little more fansy, so I set up the navigation bar at the top to make the page a little more spacious.
+- My mentor thought I should make my first suggestion a little more fansy, so I set up the navigation bar at the top to make the page a little more spacious.
   So now I have two variants of my page.
 And it has taken a lot of my time!

+- Had difficulty getting my footer in place.
+Took help from google and found Dominic Fraser.
+[The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 # Technologies Used